WGU Teachers College Code of Ethics, Professional Behaviors, and Dispositions

 When the Office of Teacher and Principal Success determines that there is sufficient evidence of one or more violations of the professional standards set forth in this code, the office may (as applicable) suspend the student's field experience participation during the dispositions remediation process and recommend a Level 1, 2, or 3 Warning and Corrective Action as described below.

 Students must respond to warning notices from the Office of Teacher and Principal Success within 3 business days indicating either their intent to complete any required corrective action, or to appeal the warning to the manager of teacher and principal success whose decision shall be considered final.
 Any student who fails to respond to a warning notice will be subject to the next-level remediation process.
+The Teacher Success Coordinator may place a readmission hold on a student's record when a student withdraws from the university with an unresolved disposition concern.

 V. Students’ Rights